-What separates humans from other organisms, and by how much?
-Dexterity (opposable thumb), Lifespan, Sociability, Speech, Bipedalism, Nakedness, Body Size, and Diet, all separate humans from others, but none is more important and more off the chart than our Intelligence.
-And from these gifts, humans developed even more abilities; some natural like thick fur on demand, flight, excellent sensors, and powerful actuators; while others completely new like handling fire, writing, and life in outer space.
-Assuming no hidden flaws that doom us eventually, humans dominate by far all comparable organisms, and not just by surviving where others don’t, but also when judging by the limitations in our partner species (a select group from the beginning) have not progressed one bit despite our best efforts to bring them closer to our level.
-In fact, the capability gap between human and our companion organisms (human intervention aside) increases all the time as our abilities continue to grow, while theirs are perpetually stationary.
+- What separates humans from other organisms, and by how much?
+Dexterity (opposable thumb), Lifespan, Sociability, Speech, Bipedalism, Hairlessness, Body Size, and Diet, all separate humans from others, but none is more important and more off the chart than our Intelligence.
+And from these gifts, humans developed even more abilities; some natural like thick fur on demand, flight, excellent sensors, and powerful actuators; while others completely new like handling fire, writing, and life in the outer space.
+Humans dominate by far all other organisms and, unlike them, we continue to improve.
+While we can live everywhere and can survive where no others can, even our partner species (a select group from the beginning) have not progressed one bit despite our best efforts to bring them closer to our level.
+The capability gap between us and our companion organisms (human intervention aside) increases all the time as our abilities continue to grow, while theirs are perpetually stationary.
 This is why we no longer need them for their capabilities (transportation, power, security, food gathering and pest control), instead keeping them only as pets and food products.

-What if humans are just a freak accident of evolution?
+- What if humans are just a freak accident of evolution?
 While the most important, intelligence is not the only feature separating humans from apes.
 Not one but a series of freak accidents would have had to happen on the transition path to human.
-These accidents would be independent of each other given that bipedalism, hair loss, language and diet do not lead to human-level intelligence as seen, but also given that superior intelligence as shown by elephants and dolphins does not lead to bipedalism, dexterity, new diet and so on.
-In a purely probabilistic universe, there is no reason to assume an unbelievable series of events happened once and only once.
-Yet abiogenesis is supposed to be another series of unbelievable freak accidents is just a continuation of an even less plausible series including abiogenesis – also a singularity since abiogenesis is not currently observed and since all organisms show commonality (wouldn’t they be different if product of different abiogenesis episodes?).
-And so is the Big Bang and the “arising” of everything else.
+These accidents would be independent of each other given that bipedalism, hair loss, language and diet do not lead to human-level intelligence as seen, but also given that superior intelligence as in elephants and dolphins does not lead to bipedalism, dexterity, new diet and so on.
+In a “blind, unguided and purposeless” universe, this unbelievable series of events would not have happened once and only once.
+Yet this assumed series of unbelievable freak accidents is just a continuation of an even less plausible series including abiogenesis – also a singularity since abiogenesis is not currently observed and since all organisms show commonality (they would be different if product of different abiogenesis episodes), the Big Bang (another singularity), and the “arising” of everything else.
 This many “freak accidents” do make a pattern …that indicates pure fantasy.